 This is especially important for couples who plan on applying for credit jointly.
 Maybe you want to finance a car together, or even save up for a home.
 If you plan on applying jointly, it’s important to know that your two credit scores will work together to determine what kind of rates you receive.

-Take some time out together to check your full credit reports at AnnualCreditReport.com and your credit scores at Credit Karma, both of which are free.
+Take some time out together to check your credit reports and scores.
+Both your TransUnion credit report and scores are free from Credit Karma.
 You’ll be able to see if there are any areas you both need to focus on credit-wise before applying for an auto or home loan.

 Bottom Line: You’re in this together, no matter how you decide to handle your finances.
 Be honest and open—that’s always a good basis for a successful relationship.